koriym/homebrew-brewworks/self-review.md

 Key benefits of the custom Homebrew formula approach include:

 1. **Project-Specific Dependencies**: Each project gets its own set of packages and dependencies, installed in an isolated environment.
 This eliminates conflicts between projects and ensures that each project has the exact dependencies it needs.
+For databases like MySQL, directories are generated specifically for each project rather than using global ones.
+This setup minimally impacts global files.

 2. **Customizable Configurations**: The formula allows developers to define project-specific configuration files, enabling fine-grained control over package settings.
 This flexibility empowers developers to tailor their development environments to their project's unique requirements.

 3. **Isolated Logging**: Log files are stored separately for each project, making it easier to manage and troubleshoot project-specific issues.
 This isolation helps keep project logs organized and accessible.

 4. **Simplified Environment Management**: The formula utilizes environment variables to manage different versions of packages, such as PHP.
 This simplifies the process of switching between different versions of a package for different projects.

+5. **Complete Cleanup**: By running `brew uninstall ./brewworks.rb`, you can remove not only the dependent packages but also all generated files, including database data.
+This provides a level of cleanup comparable to Docker's ability to remove images and associated data, appealing to those who were hesitant to use local packages due to potential residue.

 ## Advantages over Docker